-At 1:50 on the scrubber bar of the 1977 classic film Saturday Night Fever, Tony glides up to the takeout window of Lenny’s Pizza on 86th Street in Bensonhurst (Brooklyn), orders “Two, two, gimme two” plain slices and then, slapping one atop the other strides away under the D Train El to the beat of the BeeGees ‘Stayin’ Alive’ thereby launching both the career of the young John Travolta and a visitation of tourists that continues to this day.
+At 1:50 on the timeline of the 1977 film Saturday Night Fever, Tony glides up to the takeout window of Lenny’s Pizza on 86th Street in Bensonhurst (Brooklyn), says “Two, two, gimme two” plain slices and then, folding one onto the other strides away under the D Train El to the beat of the BeeGees ‘Stayin’ Alive’ thereby launching both the career of the young John Travolta and a visitation of tourists that continues to this day.
 You can hear and watch the whole scene again right here.

 Since 1977, the takeout window remains, photos of that famous opening scene hang on the walls inside and the pies still come out slathered in tomato sauce with a judicious tang, complementing the creamy melted cheese that has not quite reached the temperature necessary to blister your hard palate.

-You gotta do this—if you make a mission of it, you can go to Lenny’s (D Train to Bay Parkway), Spumoni Gardens one more subway stop toward Coney Island (25th Avenue), and maybe throw in a slice from Tortono’s at the end of the line.
+You should do this—if you make it your mission, you can go to Lenny’s (D Train to Bay Parkway), Spumoni Gardens one more subway stop toward Coney Island (25th Avenue), and maybe throw in a slice from Tortono’s at the end of the line.

 Spend another twenty-eight bucks at Lenny’s and you can stride away wearing the ‘Lenny’s Slice’ T-shirt bearing a photo of Tony biting into his famous double slice.